ajitpandit/data_analysis/README.md

 This project predicts whether the room is occupied or not from temperature, light, CO2, Hummidity, Humidity ratio collected every hour.
 The data for this project can be found at UCI machine learning site; <br>url: http://archive.ics.uci.edu/ml/datasets/Occupancy+Detection.<br>
 Publication: Accurate occupancy detection of an office room from light, temperature, humidity and CO2 measurements using statistical learning models.
 Luis M. Candanedo, VÃ©ronique Feldheim.
 Energy and Buildings.
 Volume 112, 15 January 2016, Pages 28-39.

+Rattle() GUI is used for plotting co-relation plot, distribution plot. <br>